 Summary: This post will introduce the 5 best external hard drives for Mac to expand Mac capacity, back up Mac, and store large files. iBoysoft picked these external hard drives from multiple dimensions and you can choose the one that best suits your case.

 If you have enough budget, you can choose to equip your new MacBook Air/MacBook Pro/iMac with large storage when purchasing.
 For a price-sensitive user, it is more cost-effective to choose a new Mac with medium storage and use an external hard drive as a supplement to expand the capacity.

-In addition, an external hard drive is also a good choice to upgrade the Mac hard drive if your Mac is running slow after years of use, given that only some Mac models’ internal hard drives are replaceable, leaving the rest to take an external hard drive as a remedy.
+In addition, using an external hard drive on the Mac is also a good choice to upgrade the Mac hard drive if your Mac is running slow after years of use, given that only some Mac models' internal hard drives are replaceable, leaving the rest to take an external hard drive as a remedy.

 Far more than that, an external hard drive can be used for backing up Mac with Time Machine, transferring gigabytes of files between two devices, etc. Keep reading to know what to consider when choosing an external drive and which is the best external hard drive for Mac.

 SSD vs. HDD.
-Whether to choose an SSD or an HDD depends on your pursuits of price, speed, compacity, etc. Generally speaking, SSD drives are smaller, lighter, more durable, and have quicker access time and lower latency.
+Whether to choose an SSD or an HDD depends on your pursuits of price, speed, compacity, etc. Each has its advantages and disadvantages.
+Generally speaking, SSD drives are smaller, lighter, more durable, and have quicker access time and lower latency.
 HDD drives are much cheaper and have larger storage space.